 But you can’t stop just at offering a few perks or benefits.
 Taking care of your employees is crucial for retention, but it’s also an excellent way to show them you value their hard work as well as workplace and company culture.

-The best benefits packages provide employees with perks like opportunities to have employer-sponsored health insurance, student loan repayment assistance, dental insurance, work-life balance, life insurance, and company equity.
+The best benefits packages provide employees with perks like student loan repayment assistance, opportunities to have employer-sponsored health insurance, work-life balance, life insurance, and company equity.
 Other great employee benefits include remote work, flexible hours, and even a fitness stipend.
 We’ll get deeper into these benefits soon, but let’s talk about why perks at work are important to employees of your company.

 Why Benefits and Perks At Work Are Important to Employees